Terms & Conditions

 - Manuscripts will not be returned to entrants and must be submitted by the author (except Secondary Schools Division entries, which can be submitted by teachers on behalf of the author with the author’s consent).

-- Stories will be subject to screening by a panel selected and overseen by the Competition judge.
+- Stories will be subject to screening by a panel selected and overseen by the Competition organisers.
 Judging is conducted blind (ie the judge and screening panel will not see the name of the author during the judging process).

 - The judge's decision regarding the winners is final and no correspondence will be entered into.

-- Prize-winning and highly commended entrants in each division will be notified by phone or email by 15 September 2021 using the details provided by the author at the time of entry.
-Prizes will be awarded at the Sargeson Memorial Lecture at the University of Waikato in October 2021 (date to be confirmed).
+- Prize-winning and highly commended entrants in each division for the 2022 competition will be notified by phone or email by 15 September 2022 using the details provided by the author at the time of entry.
+Prizes will be awarded at the Frank Sargeson Memorial Lecture at the University of Waikato on 12 October 2022.
 The University will cover one night's accommodation and travel within New Zealand for the winner of the Open Division and the winner of the Secondary Schools Division.
 Unsuccessful entrants will not be contacted.

-- Following the Sargeson Memorial Lecture, a list of the prize-winning and highly commended entrants will be published on the University of Waikato news page, the Sargeson Prize Facebook page and distributed in a media release.
+- Following the Frank Sargeson Memorial Lecture, a list of the prize-winning and highly commended entrants will be published on the University of Waikato news page, the Sargeson Prize Facebook page and distributed in a media release.

 - The names, entry details, biographical information and photographs of the first, second and third prize-winners of both Divisions will be required by the University of Waikato and may be used for promotional purposes without compensation.
 You consent to this use and disclosure of your details by entering the competition and agree to the use and disclosure of your personal information by the University of Waikato to the extent reasonably necessary to publish the outcome of the Competition and to promote the Competition in any form or media without further notification to you.